Marguerite Marsh

 Marguerite Marsh (April 18, 1888 - December 8, 1925) was an American actress of the silent era.
 She appeared in more than 70 films from 1911 to 1923.
 Early in her career, she was known as Margaret Loveridge.

-Biography
+Early life

-Marsh was the eldest child of S. Charles Marsh and May T. Warne, born in Lawrence, Kansas, and died in New York City from complications of bronchial pneumonia.
-She was the sister of actress Mae Marsh, editor Frances Marsh, and cinematographer Oliver T. Marsh.
+Marsh was the eldest child of S. Charles Marsh and May T. Warne, born in Lawrence, Kansas.
+She was the sister of actress Mae Marsh, editor Frances Marsh, and cinematographer Oliver T. Marsh, and the aunt of jazz saxophonist Warne Marsh.

+Family

 According to the 1910 census for Los Angeles, California, Margeurite Marsh lived with her mother, May and stepfather, William Hall.
 She was listed as being married to Donald Loveridge with a daughter, Leslie Loveridge.
 Her daughter appeared in one film, The Battle of Elderbush Gulch (1913), with Marguerite's sister Mae.

+Career

 In 1915, she joined the Reliance-Majestic Studios; The Housemaid was her first film for this company.
 Earlier, she had worked for the Biograph Company and Keystone Studios.
+She starred in Grossman Pictures films.

+She died in New York City from complications of bronchial pneumonia.